What is Ultherapy?

 Ultherapy is a nonsurgical face and neck treatment that uses ultrasound to actually lift and tone loose skin without any downtime.

-- Patients treated with Ultherapy still have fresh young collagen after a year’s time following the procedure, but skin continues to age.
+- How long does it last?
+Patients treated with Ultherapy still have fresh young collagen after a year’s time following the procedure, but skin continues to age.
 Future touch-up treatments can help keep pace with the aging process, which varies by individual.

-- There may be slight redness for up to an hour or so following the treatment, and a small percentage of patients may have slight swelling, tingling or tenderness to touch, but these are mild and temporary in nature.
+- Are there any side effects?
+There may be slight redness for up to an hour or so following the treatment, and a small percentage of patients may have slight swelling, tingling or tenderness to touch, but these are mild and temporary in nature.

-- The majority of patients only need one treatment; however, some may benefit from more than one treatment (depending on how much laxity they have and their body’s own biological response to the ultrasound and the collagen-building process).
+- How many treatments does it take?
+The majority of patients only need one treatment; however, some may benefit from more than one treatment (depending on how much laxity they have and their body’s own biological response to the ultrasound and the collagen-building process).

-- Currently, Ultherapy is a treatment for the face with a specific clinical indication for eyebrow lift.
+- What about treating anatomical regions other than the face?
+Currently, Ultherapy is a treatment for the face with a specific clinical indication for eyebrow lift.

-- Collagen is a natural protein that gives skin its youthfulness by keeping it firmed and toned.
+- What does collagen do?
+How does Ultherapy stimulate the creation of collagen?
+Collagen is a natural protein that gives skin its youthfulness by keeping it firmed and toned.
 As we age, collagen loses its strength and its ability to stand up to the effects of gravity that pull the skin downward.
 Ultherapy jumpstarts a repair process that strengthens your existing collagen and produces fresh, new collagen.

-- Yes!
+- Can men have it done?
+Yes!
 Both women and men globally are receiving Ultherapy.

-- A good candidate for Ultherapy is someone with skin that has “relaxed” to the point of looking, and often feeling, less firm.
+- Who is a good candidate?
+A good candidate for Ultherapy is someone with skin that has “relaxed” to the point of looking, and often feeling, less firm.
 A lowered brow line or sagging skin on the eyelids, for instance, is often the first sign of “maturing” skin.
 While it does not duplicate the results of surgery, Ultherapy has proven to be an inviting alternative for those who are not ready for surgery.